Get Your Free Mesothelioma Guide

 Manufacturers grind talc down until it’s a fine powder that absorbs moisture and reduces friction.
 Talcum powder became popular as an ingredient in baby powder, cosmetics and deodorant.
 It is used for its ability to prevent chafing and skin rashes, as well as disguise odor.

-For more than 100 years, Johnson & Johnson has been the most famous name in talcum powder products, mainly through its line of baby powders.
+For more than 100 years, Johnson & Johnson has been the most famous name in talcum powder, mainly through its line of baby powders.
 Men and women of all ages use baby powder and other talc-containing products routinely.

 Oftentimes when you ask somebody who didn’t really have any traditional exposure to asbestos, if they regularly used talc products, the answer is often yes.

-Court documents show Johnson & Johnson officials knew asbestos had contaminated the talc used in its popular Johnson’s Baby Powder product since the 1950s.
-While the company discontinued global sales of talc in its products in 2023, J&J currently faces more than 50,000 asbestos lawsuits.
+Court documents show J&J officials knew asbestos had been in its popular Johnson’s Baby Powder product since the 1950s.
+In 2023, the company stopped selling talc in its products worldwide.
+J&J was facing over 61,000 asbestos lawsuits in August 2024.

-Talc dust can irritate the respiratory system, causing coughs, chest pain and shortness of breath.
+Talc dust can irritate the lungs.
+It can cause coughs, chest pain and shortness of breath.
 Researchers at Mount Sinai Hospital say breathing in talcum powder can lead to lung problems or death.
 This applies to pure talcum powder and asbestos-contaminated talcum powder.

-The World Health Organization classifies talc as potentially dangerous.
-They say genital (perineal) use of talc is possibly carcinogenic to humans.
+The World Health Organization says pure talc is “probably carcinogenic.”
+They say genital (perineal) use of pure talc has limited evidence for causing ovarian cancer.
 The organization also classifies asbestos-contaminated talc as definitely carcinogenic to humans.
 Some consumer and industrial products have contained dangerous levels of asbestos-contaminated talc.

-Both the National Institutes of Health and the World Health Organization’s International Agency for Research on Cancer released reports in 2024 regarding the potential health risks of talc used in talcum powder.
-The NIH report, released in May 2024, found an increased risk of ovarian cancer among heavy talcum powder users and the IARC declared in July 2024 that talc is “probably carcinogenic.”
+Both the National Institutes of Health and the WHO’s International Agency for Research on Cancer released talc reports in 2024.
+They covered the potential health risks of talcum powder.
+A May 2024 NIH report found an increased risk of ovarian cancer among heavy talcum powder users.
+In July 2024, the IARC declared pure talc as probably carcinogenic.

 The NIH’s study looked at more than 50,000 women who frequently used talcum powder.
-The IARC classified talc in Group 2A, its “second highest level of certainty that a substance can cause cancer” based on “limited evidence” for ovarian cancer in humans.
-However, the IARC did note that there is “strong mechanistic evidence that talc exhibits key characteristics of carcinogens in human primary cells and experimental systems.”
+The IARC classified talc in Group 2A.
+It is its “second highest” cancer risk level.
+This is based on evidence of ovarian cancer in humans.
+The IARC also reported strong lab evidence that talc is carcinogenic to human cells.

-Both uncontaminated talcum powder and asbestos-contaminated talc are associated with serious medical conditions among users of talcum powder and workers exposed to talc during its production or industrial use.
-Parents shouldn’t use talcum powder on babies because of the risk of potentially fatal aspiration.
+Both pure talcum powder and asbestos-contaminated talc are associated with serious medical conditions.
+Those at risk include users of talcum powder and workers exposed to talc during its production or industrial use.
+Parents shouldn’t use talcum powder on babies.
+It can cause fatal aspiration.
 After using baby powder and developing cancer, thousands of women filed lawsuits against J&J and others.
 These claims allege that repeated use of talc led to ovarian cancer.

 The average mesothelioma settlement payout is between $1 million and $2 million.

-Talc contaminated with asbestos can cause mesothelioma and other asbestos-related cancers.
-A decades-long latency period of 20 to 60 years is associated with malignant mesothelioma.
+Talc with asbestos can cause mesothelioma and other asbestos cancers.
+Malignant mesothelioma has a latency period of 20 to 60 years.

-The risk of developing an asbestos-related illness through contaminated talc exposure varies.
+The risk of developing an asbestos disease from exposure to contaminated talc varies.
 It depends on the duration and amount of exposure.
-The risk is dose-dependent, which means that it increases with duration and higher levels of asbestos exposure.
+The risk is dose-dependent.
+It increases with longer, higher levels of asbestos exposure.
 Long-term exposure to low-level asbestos concentrations can cause cancer.
 So can short-term exposure to high-level concentrations.

 Talc and asbestos can naturally form so closely together that mining practices cannot keep them separated.
 This fact has been documented in geology books as early as 1872.

-Not every talc deposit contains asbestos, but asbestos contaminates the majority of them.
+Not every talc deposit contains asbestos.
+But most are contaminated by it.
 Talc deposits tend to contain the most toxic forms of asbestos, such as tremolite or anthophyllite.
 These forms are more carcinogenic than chrysotile, the most-used type of asbestos.

 Higher levels of contamination carry a higher risk of mesothelioma.
-Different grades of talc contain varying levels of asbestos contamination.
+Different grades of talc have different amounts of asbestos.
 Industrial talc has the highest asbestos levels reaching 50% to 70%.
-Testing of cosmetic talc since the late 1960s has revealed contamination levels ranging from zero to 30% asbestos.
+Since the late 1960s, tests of cosmetic talc found asbestos levels from 0% to 30%.

 Finding asbestos-free talc deposits throughout the world has been challenging for manufacturers.
-A Johnson & Johnson company memo from 1969 unsealed through litigation said it was normal for tremolite asbestos to occur in U.S. talc deposits.
+A J&J company memo from 1969 unsealed through litigation said it was normal for tremolite asbestos to occur in U.S. talc deposits.
 By this time, the company had spent more than a decade purchasing talc mines throughout the world in search of a pure source.

 Get Your Free Mesothelioma Guide